Español

 • Provide electric power to customers safely

-• Protect the electric system and reduce power outages
+• Protect the electric grid and reduce power outages

 • Minimize negative impacts to the environment